+44 (0) 7762 374415 - email@example.com

 Bobby Gilbert and I climbed 2 more of the big, historic alpine routes: the Walker Spur and the Bonatti Pillar.
 We climbed the latter on a short Spring Bank trip to Chamonix, as preparation for our first Himalayan trip, and had quite an epic after the weather broke unexpectedly into a really bad storm.
 Fortunately we were committed to the Himalayan trip, and didn’t go through with our plan to give up climbing.
 (I still climb with Bobby now.)

-The trip to the Himalayas came in 1987 when, together with Pete Scott and Rob Tresider, we made the first ascent of the beautiful North Ridge of Kharcha Kund, after Andy Perkins had inspired us with a photo he’d taken on an earlier visit.
+The trip to the Himalayas came in 1987 when, together with Pete Scott and Rob Tresidder, we made the first ascent of the beautiful North Ridge of Kharcha Kund, after Andy Perkins had inspired us with a photo he’d taken on an earlier visit.
 This is really where it is at for me: a small group of friends pioneering a beautiful climb with the minimum fuss and logistical support – “Alpine Style”.
-The mountain outline on my logo is a profile of Kharcha Kund North ridge!
+The mountain outline on my logo is a profile of Kharcha Kund North Ridge, and there is a stunning photo of the peak here.

 Around this time I decided to make the mountains my life and living.
 I set out on several challenges: to qualify as an IFMGA Guide, to leave my job as a mechanical engineer to start out as a self employed mountain guide, and to become a dad.
 These have kept me pretty busy ever since!